 Committee Members: Mary Durack (Chairperson), Glenn Bernardin (Treasurer), Michael Grant, David Taylor, Ken Conway, Venaska Cheliah.
 David McMicken, Tim Newth, Adelaide Wood (Ex-Officio Members)

 Public Fund Trustees: Rev. Steve Orme, Dr Anita Toth, Ippei Okazaki

-Patron: Her Honour, The Honourable, Administrator of the Northern Territory
+Patron: Her Honour the Honourable Vicki O’Halloran AM, Administrator of the Northern Territory